 Social impact assessment (SIA) is the process of identifying and managing the social impacts of industrial projects.
-It can also be applied to policies, plans, and programs.
+It can also be applied to policies, plans and programmes.
 SIA is used to predict and mitigate negative impacts and identify opportunities to enhance benefits for local communities and broader society.

-Project Influence Area
+Project Area Influence

 The area likely to be affected by the project, including all its ancillary aspects, such as power transmission corridors, pipelines, canals, tunnels, relocation, and access roads, borrow and disposal areas, and construction camps, as well as unplanned developments induced by the project (e.g., spontaneous settlement, logging, or shifting agriculture along access roads).
-The area of influence may include, for example, the area where the project road is located.